dinarabdullin/PeldorFit2015/README.md

 PeldorFit2015
 =========
-The program PeldorFit performs an analysis of the orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) signals.
-The orientation-selective PELDOR signals contain information about the distance between two spin centers in an ensemble of identical molecules and about the relative orientations of these centers.
-To extract this information, the program uses a simplified model of a spin pair for which several assumptions are taken:
+A program PeldorFit is developed for the analysis of orientation-selective PELDOR (or alterntively DEER) data.
+This data encodes information about the inter-spin distance distribution and the relative orientation of spin centers in a certain spin pair.
+To extract this information, PeldorFit uses a simplified geometric model of the spin pair.
+This model is optimized via genetic algorithm until the PELDOR signals that are simulated for the model provide the best fit to the experimental PELDOR signals.

-1) spins are considered as single-point objects;

-2) geometric parameters of the model have either normal or uniform distribution;

-3) correlation between individual geometric parameters of the model is neglected.

-The geometry of the model is optimized via genetic algorithm provide the best match between experimental PELDOR signals and the corresponding PELDOR signals simulated for the model.

 ***